-American students are eligible to apply for U.S. Stafford Loans, as Tyndale is a recognized institution with the United States Department of Education.
+American students are eligible to apply for U.S. Direct Loans, as Tyndale is a recognized institution with the United States Department of Education.
 Visit fafsa.ed.gov for an application and conditions.

 The United States Department of Education excludes distance education, including directed reading and research (DRR) courses, directed study (DS) courses, theses, live stream courses, online courses, and hybrid courses, from the Direct Loan Program.
-American students who are receiving Direct Loans are prohibited from taking directed reading and research (DRR) courses, directed study (DS) courses, theses, live stream courses, online courses, and hybrid courses, theses, live stream courses, online courses, and hybrid courses, as either core or elective options.
+American students who are receiving Direct Loans are prohibited from taking directed reading and research (DRR) courses, directed study (DS) courses, theses, live stream courses, online courses, and hybrid courses, as either core or elective options.
 Please note that there are no required online courses for university college programs.
-Please check with Student Financial Resources for eligible programs.
+Please check with the Financial Aid Office for eligible programs.